-(o) Segment reporting
+(i) Segment reporting

 A segment is a distinguishable component of the Company that is engaged either in providing related products or services (business segment), or in providing products or services within a particular economic environment (geographical segment), which is subject to risks and returns that are different from those of other segments.
-The Company has reportable segments in India and Other.
+The Company has no reportable segments.

-(p) Discontinued Operations
+(j) Discontinued Operations